-CleanCult has a bunch of zero waste toxin free cleaning solutions, but the one we’re highlighting here is CleanCult Laundry Tablets.
+CleanCult has a bunch of zero waste toxin free cleaning solutions, but the one we’re highlighting here is CleanCult Laundry Detergent.

-Think of them as a cleaner, better version of the infamous Tide Pods.
+Think of them as a cleaner, better version of traditional liquid laundry detergent.

 What makes them eco friendly besides the lack of chemicals?
 You buy the first glass container and then just get refills.